Maritime Security Program (MSP)

 - MSP incentive is explicitly financial, in the form of a stipend

-- Vessels participate under an umbrella of limited Congresisonal funding
+- Vessels participate under an umbrella of limited Congressional funding

-- The MSP fleet is comprised of several vessel types, but leans toward military sealift support.
+- The MSP fleet is comprised of several vessel types, and leans toward military sustainment sealift support.

 For assistance, or questions about any aspect of the MSP Program, contact the Office of Sealift Support.